Buga (song): Commercial performance

-Upon its release, "Buga" quickly gained commercial success and set multiple records.
-By 16 May 2022, just two weeks after its debut, "Buga" recorded 11.4 million equivalent streams and 47.5 million radio impressions, breaking the record for the largest streaming week since TurnTable began tracking in July 2020.
-The song debuted at No. 1 on the TurnTable Top 50 chart, becoming Kizz Daniel’s third chart-topping single and Tekno’s first.
-By 25 May 2022, "Buga" had achieved an unprecedented milestone by simultaneously holding the records for the all-time biggest weekly streaming tally, the all-time biggest weekly radio tally, and the highest total chart activity recorded by any song in a week.
-That week, it tallied 12.3 million equivalent streams (up 7.8%) and 71.6 million radio impressions (up 50.7%).
-It also maintained the No. 1 position with nearly double the points of the No. 2 song, further solidifying its dominance on the TurnTable Top 50 chart.
-By 1 June 2022, "Buga" continued its streak as the most streamed and most-heard song in Nigeria, spending a third consecutive week atop the streaming chart with 9.03 million equivalent streams and leading the radio chart with 59.3 million impressions for a second week.
-During this period, it held the record for the three largest chart point tallies ever recorded on TurnTable Charts, dated May 16, May 23, and May 30, 2022, respectively.
-By 13 June 2022, "Buga" had equaled the five-week reigns of Skiibii’s "Baddest Boy (Remix)" and Black Sherif’s "Kwaku the Traveller" as the longest-running No. 1 songs in 2022.
-It also recorded its fifth consecutive week as Nigeria’s most streamed song and retained its lead on radio charts.
-By 20 June 2022, "Buga" set a new record for the most weeks at No. 1 in 2022, with six weeks atop the TurnTable Top 50.
-Despite the absence of an official music video during its chart run, the song maintained its dominance across streaming platforms and radio airplay.
-Its chart-topping performance underscored its popularity and established a strong presence on the Nigerian music scene.
+Upon its release, "Buga" achieved commercial success and set multiple records.
+By 16 May 2022, two weeks after its debut, the song recorded 11.4 million equivalent streams and 47.5 million radio impressions, breaking the record for the largest streaming week since TurnTable began tracking in July 2020.
+It debuted at No. 1 on the TurnTable Top 50, becoming Kizz Daniel’s third chart-topping single and Tekno's first.
+By 25 May 2022, "Buga" simultaneously held the records for the highest weekly streaming tally, highest weekly radio tally, and highest total chart activity recorded by a song in a single week.
+During that week, it tallied 12.3 million equivalent streams (up 7.8%) and 71.6 million radio impressions (up 50.7%).
+It also remained at No. 1 with nearly twice the points of the No. 2 song on the TurnTable Top 50 chart.

+By 1 June 2022, "Buga" spent a third consecutive week atop the streaming chart with 9.03 million equivalent streams and led the radio chart for a second week with 59.3 million impressions.
+At the time, it held the three highest chart point tallies in TurnTable history, recorded on the charts dated 16 May, 23 May, and 30 May 2022.
+By 13 June 2022, the song matched the five-week No. 1 runs of Skiibii's "Baddest Boy (Remix)" and Black Sherif's "Kwaku the Traveller" as the longest-running chart-toppers of 2022.
+It also recorded a fifth consecutive week as Nigeria’s most streamed song and remained No. 1 on the radio chart.
+By 20 June 2022, "Buga" set a new record for the most weeks at No. 1 in 2022, spending six weeks atop the TurnTable Top 50.
+On 19 May 2022, Shazam announced that "Buga" was the most Shazamed song in the world.
+The song also set a new streaming record by becoming the first song to reach one million streams within 24 hours on Boomplay Music.